jtwy23/seed2cigar/README.md

     - Fix - I had to move the modal javascript code to inside the promise.
 This then requires the user to complete the form and get validated.
 Have the form sent and allow the success responsive to come back before the modal box is launched.

+- Footer - The footer has a very dark shade of black.
+In keeping with the sites colour scheme I kept it green.
+However as a Slack member that reviewed my site and dev tools saying there was a conflicting issue with the colours.
+    - Fix - I changed the colour scheme to white instead of the green and that allowed for a better contrast and became much easier to read.

 ---